Beer is a popular alcoholic drink that people worldwide have been enjoying for thousands of years (

 - Yeast.
 This live, single-celled organism digests sugar to produce alcohol.

-Breweries may also use other grains, flavorings, and additives to give their beer unique colors, tastes, and aromas.
+Breweries may also use other grains, sugar, flavorings, and additives to give their beer unique colors, tastes, and aromas.
 Some of these may also contain gluten.

 Types of beer and gluten content